-The Biology Department offers a variety of courses including General Biology, Anatomy & Physiology, Zoology, Microbiology and Genetics.
-There are courses set up specifically for programs such as the Mayo Health-Related Programs as well as courses to satisfy the lab requirement for non-science programs.
-All Biology courses include both lecture and lab experience for the best hands-on training.
+The Biology Department offers a variety of courses including General Biology, Anatomy & Physiology, Zoology, Microbiology, and Genetics.
+There are courses set up specifically for programs such as the Mayo Health-Related Programs, Biology Transfer Pathway, and Environmental Science Program.
+Most Biology courses include both lecture and lab experience for the best hands-on training.
 A list of courses with catalog descriptions follows.

 The instructors in the Biology Department are enthusiastic and ready to teach the students principles and procedures using state-of-the-art equipment and technology.
 They have a wide range of credentials and are able to share how the students’ education will be necessary in their future careers.

 Through completion of their academic path in Biology, students will develop the ability to: